ankorstore/yokai/docs/modules/fxorm.md

       values: true   # by adding or not clear SQL queries parameters values in trace spans, disabled by default
 ```

-See [Gorm Config](https://github.com/go-gorm/gorm/blob/master/gorm.go) for more details about the ORM configuration.
+See [GORM Config](https://github.com/go-gorm/gorm/blob/master/gorm.go) for more details about the ORM configuration.

 ## Migrations